 I’m a fan of all the shades of white and stain-resistant linens, washable fabrics, and durable textiles that aren’t disposable.

-Farmhouse Style Signs
+Vintage Country Style Signs

 My hand-painted wood sign above the kitchen’s window seat adds age to mix, brings in rustic farmhouse charm, and keeps things casual and unfussy.